calebwagner/Star-Wars-Client/README.md

 # Star Wars Code Challenge

 The premise of this challenge was to create a profile page for various star wars characters in the Star Wars universe.

+Here is the live site 👉 https://caleb-star-wars-character-search.netlify.app/

 ### Techlogies Used: ReactJS, Axios, Bootstrap, and Jest